The Compression method and applications: Compression

-\begin{remark} The result can be interpreted as saying that for each $L\geq 3$ there exist some $(x_1,x_2,x_3)\in \mathbb{N}^3$ such that for some constants $c_1,c_2>1$.
-The Erd\'{o}s-Straus conjecture will follow if we can take $c_1=c_2=\frac{4}{3}$.
-Investigating the scale of these constants is the motivation for this Theory and will be developed in the following sequel. \end{remark}
+The result can be interpreted as saying that for each $L\geq 3$ there exist some $(x_1,x_2,x_3)\in \mathbb{N}^3$ such that for some constants $c_1,c_2>1$.
+The Erd\'{o}s-Straus conjecture will follow when we take $c_1=c_2=\frac{4}{3}$.
+Investigating the scale of these constants is partly the motivation for this framework.